gspad/Battleship/README.md

 ## ***Instructions***

-1) Package the jar with 'mvn clean package'
+1) Package the jar with 'mvn clean package' (cd into root directory 'Battleship').

-2) CD into target dir and run 'java -jar Battleship-1.0-SNAPSHOT-jar-with-dependencies.jar'
+2) CD into 'target' dir and run 'java -jar Battleship-1.0-SNAPSHOT-jar-with-dependencies.jar'

 3) play the game!